sebv/node-soda-sync/README.md

 The browser methods must be called within a sync block which holds the fiber environment.
 The sync block context is set to the Soda browser so that the browser methods may be accessed using '@'.

+## upgrade to V1

+API was simplified thos are the main changes:

+- 1/ require: sodaSync = require 'soda-sync'
+- 2/ createClient: {browser,sync} = sodaSync.createClient(...
+- 3/ Soda becomes sync
+- 4/ SodaCan becomes can (see can section below)

 ## Sauce Labs example